-This is the first post in the Cook Islands Travel Guide, and will lead you to other pages which are relevant for your particular trip.
+This is the first post in the Cook Islands Travel Guide and will lead you to other pages that are relevant for your particular trip.
 In this article, I’ll share with you general travel tips and advice for the Cook Islands that will help you understand what you’re up against.

 Facts & Brief History

 The Cook Islands consist of 15 small islands in the South Pacific Ocean totaling only 240 square kilometers but scattered across an area roughly the size of Western Europe.
 The northern group of islands are closer to the equator and are hardly visited due to the high cost of airfare.
 The bulk of the roughly 15,000 population resides in the southern group, with over 10,000 living in the main island of Rarotonga.